WilliamEskildsen/41934_group3/README.md

 The use case needs all elements to make a complete LCA, however LCA's can be made for specific parts of the building aswell to asses impact of suspected high impact parts.

 ## What (use cases) need to be done before you can start your use case?
-General architectural concept and material choices for the building.
+General architectural concept, material choices for the building and building frame calculations for heat balance and energy use.

 ## What is the input data for your use case?
 Material quantity, EPD's and energy use.